Tom Harmon: Professional football and movies

 In December 1940, Harmon was selected by the Chicago Bears with the first selection in the first round of the 1941 NFL draft.
 However, Harmon declined to sign with the Bears, initially stating that he was through playing football and instead planned to pursue a career in radio and the movies.

 In March 1941, Harmon signed a contract with Columbia Pictures to star in a motion picture, titled Harmon of Michigan, with filming set to commence in July 1941, after Harmon graduated from Michigan.
 The film was released later that year.
 His film appearances included two Paramount Martin and Lewis comedies as a sports announcer, That's My Boy (1951) and The Caddy (1953).

 On October 10, 1941, the New York Americans of the rival American Football League announced that they had signed Harmon to play in the final four games of the 1941 season for around $1,500 per game.
+Harmon made his professional football debut on October 19, 1941, playing for the Americans against the Columbus Bullies, a game that also featured the professional debut of fellow college star John Kimbrough.